FabricElements/skeleton-carousel/README.md

 `skeleton-carousel` is a [Polymer 2](http://polymer-project.org) element that provides a carousel for images and other content.

+## Features

+* Horizontal and vertical carousel.
+* Lazy load content with the property `data-src`.
+* Swipe capabilities.
+* Hide/Display only the navigation that you need.
+* Custom styles.

 ## Installation

 Install skeleton-carousel with Bower